 Examples of Choosing Healthier Options:

 Chicken fajita instead of a breaded chicken sandwich

-- A lean burger instead of an outsized special with lots of fat-laden trimmings
+Lean burger instead of an oversized special with lots of fat-laden trimmings

-- A main-course salad from the salad bar with low-calorie dressing (skip the bacon bits and croutons)
+Main-course salad from the salad bar with low-calorie dressing (skip the bacon bits and croutons)

-Nonfat frozen yogurt with a fresh fruit topping instead of an ice cream sundae or a large wedge of pie
+Nonfat frozen yogurt with a fresh fruit topping instead of an ice cream sundae or a large slice of pie

-- Water or a low-fat milkshake instead of soda or a regular shake
+Low-fat milkshake or water instead of soda or a regular shake